meric/django-postgresviews/README.md

 ### Normal View

 1. Extend the model with `postgresviews.View` class.
-2. Define a class method with signature `view(cls)` which returns the SQL view.
+2. Define a class method with signature `view(cls)` which returns the SQL for the view.
 3. The column names selected by the SQL should match the corresponding django field.
 3. Create a `ViewMeta` class, with a `from_models` attribute, which lists the